BahneGork/notenote.link/_notes/No Graph/5e Reference/items/Staff of the Woodlands.md

----title: Staff of the Woodlands---
+---title: Staff of the Woodlandstags: notesseason: summertoc: truecomments: true---
 # Staff of the Woodlands

 *Staff, rare (requires attunement by a druid)*